Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Consistency and Complexity Analysis

 \subsection{Useful Existing Results}

-In this section, we introduce several useful results to obtain the almost sure convergence and complexity of ASTRO-DF with two refinements.
-The first result implies that the estimation error with adaptive sampling is negligible for large enough iterations with probability 1. \begin{theorem} (Theorem 2.7 in \citep{ha2023siamopt}) Let Assumptions \ref{assum:error}, \ref{assum:dependence}, and \ref{assum:lambda} hold and define $|\Ebar_k|:=N_k^{-1}\sum_{j=1}^{N_k}E_j$.
-Then for a given $c>0$, we have that $|\Ebar_k|\leq c \Delta_k^2$ for sufficiently large $k$ almost surely.
-In other words, $\mbP\{|\Ebar_k|\geq c\Delta_k^2\text{ i.o.}\}=0.$ \end{theorem}
+In this section, we introduce several useful results to obtain the almost sure convergence and complexity of ASTRO-DF with coordinate direct search.
+The first result implies that the estimation error with adaptive sampling is sufficiently small for large enough iterations with probability 1.